OKaluza/fractured/docs/docs.rst

 Fractured is a fast fractal renderer written in Javascript and WebGL / WebCL.

 I started it as a spare-time project to get my old fractal software running cross-platform and to render fractals on the GPU.
 There are many great fractal programs around, but, from my deranged perspective, I'd miss out on most of the fun if I didn't write it myself.
-I also really liked the idea of a GPU accelerated studio workspace where I could store my work on a server and access it anywhere.
+I also really liked the idea of a GPU accelerated studio workspace to store my work on a server and access it anywhere.

-I originally started using Java and JOGL, then I heard about WebGL, got motivated again, and ported the progress so far to HTML5, learning Javascript along the way.
-The formula editor and renderer was finished in late 2010 and probably should have stopped there but it became a bit of an experiment on seeing how far I could take the paradigm of a standalone desktop app running in a web browser.
+It started in Java and JOGL, then I heard about WebGL, got motivated again, and ported the progress so far to HTML5, learning Javascript along the way.
+The formula editor and renderer was finished in late 2010 and probably should have stopped there but it became a bit of an experiment on seeing how far the idea of a standalone desktop style app running in a web browser could be taken.

-Now many lost weekends and evenings later it seems to finally have turned into a fairly usable thing and I've had enough, so here it is - maybe someone else will find it useful.
+Now many lost weekends and evenings later I've had enough and it seems to finally have turned into a fairly complete thing, so here it is - maybe someone else will find it useful.

 If you have any feedback email me at: owen (at) ozone.id.au

-*(NOTE: Apologies as this documentation is a work in progress and not by any means complete)*
+*(NOTE: Apologies as this documentation file is still a work in progress)*

 Acknowledgments
 ---------------